Why We Do What We Do

 There are many reasons to move a tree—achieve more privacy, meet property requirements, or keep that “grade one spruce” in the family.
 Any reason for tree moving, tree removal or tree transplanting is a good one—we love our trees too.
-And we don’t discriminate—doesn’t matter what size, shape, or type of tree, we can move it and help you take care of it.
+And we don’t discriminate—it doesn’t matter what size, shape, or type of tree, we can provide trusted tree moving services to help you take care of it!

-1. Before you call us, call Alberta 1st Call.
-We cannot dig out a root ball without knowing what electrical infrastructure and piping exists around it.
+- Before you call us, contact Alberta One-Call.
+We cannot dig out a root ball without knowing what electrical infrastructure and piping exist around it.

-3. Potential site visit from us.
-To keep costs down, we often take time for a detailed phone conversation to figure out what you need done.
+- To keep costs down, we often take time for a detailed phone conversation to figure out what you need to be done.

-4. We sign a Service Agreement to ensure everyone is on the same page about the job. *some jobs require a deposit
+- We sign a Service Agreement to ensure everyone is on the same page about the job. *Some jobs require a deposit

-7. To make things convenient for you, we invoice right on site, and accept debit, credit and cash.
+- To make things convenient for you, we invoice right on-site and accept debit, credit and cash.

-We do our best to be on site on time, and will give you a window of time when we will show up.
+We do our best to be on-site on time and give you a window of time when we will show up.
 The reason we do this?
 To keep costs down for you!
-Because it costs money to travel with our equipment (it’s big and wide and slow) we work on an on-call basis, and we have to finish jobs that were in the queue before you.
+Because it costs money to travel with our equipment (it’s big and wide and slow) we work on an on-call basis, and we have to finish jobs in the queue before you.